chraibi/chraibi.github.io/_posts/2016-10-26-JPS_SumoViz3D.md

 Well now, would it not be great to use this fantastic project to visualize simulations created by `JuPedSim`?

-`SumoViz3D` needs two different file:
+`SumoVizUnity` needs two different file:

 - a geometry file (called `geometry.txt`)
 - and a trajectory file called `b090_combined.txt`.